mroth/bootslap/README.md

  - installs homebrew and list of packages
  - rvm, ruby 1.9, rails and handy gems
  - pip, virtualenv and virtualenvwrapper for python
- - node.js and npm package manager
+ - node.js and npm package manager, with coffeescript installed globally
  - setup zsh and oh-my-zsh
  - in case we aren't used to zsh yet, set up bash nicely too (git prompting, etc)
- - textmate plugins, snippits, etc., and solarized color scheme
  - a sane vim and macvim configuration, including solarized color scheme
  - dotfiles are symlinked and kept in a git repository, so they stay up to date across machines (with provisions for host and os-specific files).

 This is still a bit of a mess, but getting cleaned up over time, and is approaching the point where it could be easily customized for your own usage.

+## VERSION 3
+Moving to using chef recipes for software installation.
+Trying to backport all my needed installs into `pivotal_workstation` project so they can benefit others.

 ## VERSION 3 TODO
  - finish migration of installers to pivatol_workstation/soloist
+   * migrate coffeescript from rake->chef
+   * figure out whats up with sublimetext2
  - update documentation
  - missing things from v2
    * scm_breeze
    * python stuff (remove? dont use anymore)
    * :update script
-   * install hub!
+   * install hub √
-   * heroku-toolbelt
+   * heroku-toolbelt √
    * macvim
    * janus
    * other important brew packages